sai0303/testproject/README.md

 # testproject
-this is my new script
+this is my new script to test the project hello world should be perfect in vi